kimdawonn1/olympic-economic-analysis/README.md

 57 years of country-level economic data.

-**TL;DR:** GDP and population both show a positive relationship with medal count, but neither is sufficient on its own — some large, wealthy countries still underperform relative to their size, and vice versa.
+**TL;DR:** GDP and population both show a positive relationship with medal count, but neither is sufficient on its own as some large, wealthy countries still underperform relative to their size, and vice versa.
 Full breakdown in [`analysis.ipynb`](analysis.ipynb).

 ## Why this project

-This started as a group project for a business analytics course, done entirely through a no-code GUI tool (Exploratory.io).
-I rebuilt it from scratch as a SQL/Python pipeline to work with the raw data directly — writing the joins, cleaning logic, and window-function aggregations myself instead of clicking through a menu — and to get the whole thing into a runnable, version-controlled repo.
+The originial project was built for a business analytics course, done entirely through a no-code GUI tool (Exploratory.io).
+This was useful for the class, but it meant all the actual data logic lived inside button clicks and dropdown menus rather than anything reviewable or reproducible.
+Thus, I rebuilt it in SQL and Python to work with the raw data directly and to actually own that logic myself, along with getting the whole thing into a runnable, version-controlled repo.

 ## Stack